fpauer/Backend-PHP-Laravel/README.md

 ## Proposal

-The idea is check how is the entire process since install the web framework til final version of a Backend application to provide web services for a Sngle Page Application.
+The idea is to check how is the entire process since install the web framework till the final version of a Backend application to provide web services for a Single Page Application.

 ## Instalation